 - argue whether a cartel similar to OPEC would or would not be likely to arise in a global market for natural gas.

-Aside from the online materials on the course website, you will need to read three background pieces on economic and political factors influencing the market for shale gas and shale oil.
+Aside from the online materials, you will need to read three background pieces on economic and political factors influencing the market for shale gas and shale oil.

 - "Shale in the United States," an overview article from the U.S. Energy Information Administration.

 - "Technical, Economic and Policy Factors Affecting Shale Gas" is a report for the Congressional Research Service that I co-wrote with some Penn State colleagues a few years back.
-Registered students can access a PDF file in the Lesson 04 module in Canvas.
+Registered students can access a PDF file in the Lesson 04 module.*

 - "It's Too Soon to Judge Shale Gas," from IEEE Spectrum.
-Registered students can access a PDF file in the Lesson 04 module in Canvas.
+Registered students can access a PDF file in the Lesson 04 module.

-(Note for those who are interested: the piece on Canvas is part of a larger work that I and some other Penn State folks drew up for the Congressional Research Service on water issues in shale gas extraction.
+(*Note for those who are interested: this piece is part of a larger work that I and some other Penn State folks drew up for the Congressional Research Service on water issues in shale gas extraction.
 This is kind of tangential to the course but I have posted the water piece on Canvas for anyone who would like to read it.)

 You should also download a report from the U.S. Energy Information Administration on the potential impacts of a globalized natural gas market on U.S. energy prices.